Etxerat: Government support

 was to cover the transport costs of family members visiting these prisoners.
 In 2009 this payment was suspended by the Spanish Government.

 In addition to these transport costs the Basque Government has given Etxerat grants so that it can undertake projects, such as improving the educational opportunities of the prisoners.
 These grants are sometimes withdrawn or reduced by the Spanish Government official responsible for oversight of the Basque Country ('Delegado del Gobierno en el País Vasco').
 In the most recent case this was because the Spanish Government took the view that it was not the role of the Basque Government to fund education in prisons outside the Basque Country.

-Recent Developments

-In March 2015 four members of Etxerat were arrested by the Civil Guard in Spain.
-The European United Left–Nordic Green Left group in the European Parliament condemned this move, which it categorized as "Political".
-The arrested individuals were accused of coordinating a "unity of action" policy for the prisoners, but were released without charge after 4 days.